honeytrap/honeytrap-docs/docs/home/index.md

 title: Honeytrap Documentation
 ---

 Honeytrap documentation can help you set up Honeytrap, learn about the system, or get your applications and workloads running on Honeytrap.
-To learn the basics of what Honeytrap is and how it works, read "[What is Honeytrap](/docs/concepts/overview/what-is-honeytrap/)".
+To learn the basics of what Honeytrap is and how it works, read "[What is Honeytrap](/docs/concepts/overview)".

 ## Getting started

-[Getting started](/docs/getting-started/) can help you get a Honeytrap up and running.
+The [Setup](/docs/setup/) page might help you get Honeytrap up and running.

 ## Features